Shared Nothing v.s. Shared Disk Architectures: An Independent View

 The reality is that the number of queries requiring data shipping will depend on the use case and the partitioning strategy and in many cases can be minimised or eliminated (for example commercial search engines).
 However, for general business cases , for example ones with related fact tables, some data shipping is inevitable.
 In some cases this can be quite crippling, for example the ‘Complex Case’ discussed here.
 This is why all self respecting Shared Nothing solutions today require the use of at least a 10GE network and todays fast netwoks serve them well.
 Five years ago it was a far (a.k.a. ten times worse) problem.

 The retort is that the problem can be managed by reducing the amount of data stored per machine so that each query is faster and hence the average load per query is reduced.
 This being achieved by adding more machines to the cluster but keeping the total disk usage constant.
-The reality is that such queries present problems for both architectures.
+The problem is there is always a base latency, an overhead on every machine.
+The reality is that such queries present problems for both architectures so to really scale you need a combination (For example MongoDB uses shared nothing and data replication to achieve the benefits of both of these architectures – replication being similar to the trade offs of shared disk)

 So Which Should You Use?

-These are the two ends of the scale and most of us are likely to lie somewhere in between.
+These are the two ends of the spectrum and most of us are likely to lie somewhere in between.
+The other alternative is to blend the two.
+Shared disk is very similar conceptually to replication and balancing these patterns for read and write workloads can be powerful.
+For example the use of replica sets in MongoDB.
 If that’s you you may find it useful to consider the following three points:

 - Do you require complex transactions containing multiple entities or can you manage with a simpler, less transactional model?